John Smith (vegetarian): Legacy

 Fruits and Farinacea was among the works that influenced Scottish vegetarian activist John Davie to adopt vegetarianism.

-In his 1898 work Fifty Years of Food Reform, vegetarian historian Charles W. Forward described Fruits and Farinacea as "the most comprehensive and complete work on the subject published in England up to that date".
-James Gregory has referred to the book as a "major text" for the vegetarian movement.
+In Fifty Years of Food Reform (1898), Charles W. Forward described Fruits and Farinacea as "the most comprehensive and complete work on the subject published in England up to that date".
+James Gregory has described the book as a "major text" for the vegetarian movement.